The case for public ownership

 The way public ownership is being rethought often includes accountability to the people using the services and their participation in decision-making; it addresses issues of environmental and social sustainability.

-If there is a leitmotif to the new municipalist movements it is democratic engagement and popular participation, not just in terms of public services and resources but in terms of reimagining the city as a site of resistance (see Luke Stobart’s article on how it is being done in the Barcelona area, page 26).
+If there is a leitmotif to the new municipalist movements it is democratic engagement and popular participation, not just in terms of public services and resources but in terms of reimagining the city as a site of resistance.
 It is a realization that it is possible to exert positive power and transform the conditions of our lives by changing things at a local level.

 Particularly strong in Europe, these movements are outward looking, reaching out to movements in the Global South that operate under different, much more challenging circumstances, sharing knowledge and helping to bring their struggles to wider attention.